 You get the idea!
 And I’m sure you can come up with a lot more to add.
 The point is to just pick one or two things in the beginning.
 Learn to love those and then go on from there.

-Next week, I plan to post three of my favorite meals, which I actually eat almost every day.
-So stay tuned!
+Here’s a link to my three favorite meals, which I actually eat almost every day.

 3. Get Moving